sutartmelson/Segmenter/README.rst

 Segmenter
 =========

-A simple tool for woodturners.
+A dimension calculating tool for woodturners.

 Segmenter helps calculate information needed for building a segmented vessel such as a bowl, vase, or platter.